martinscholz83/sshm/README.md

 # sshm
 sshm is a tool to manage your SSH connections from your terminal.
-It will store it's configuration under `~/.sshm/connections.json`
+It will store its configuration under `~/.sshm/connections.json`

 ## Usage
 ```